Hawaii’s ‘bone collector’ caterpillar wears dead insect parts | Honolulu Star-Advertiser

 Hawaii’s ‘bone collector’ caterpillar wears dead insect parts

-In a remote and lushly forested area of a single mountain range on Oahu, scientists have discovered a carnivorous caterpillar species that makes a living in such a macabre way that they have nicknamed it the “bone collector.”
+In a remote and lushly forested area of an Oahu mountain range, scientists have discovered a carnivorous caterpillar species that makes a living in such a macabre way that they have nicknamed it the “bone collector.”

+The caterpillar prowls spider webs to scavenge trapped and helpless victims such as ants, beetles, weevils and flies, the researchers said.

 Through metamorphosis, this caterpillar eventually turns into its adult form, a moth with a brown and white coloration.
 Caterpillars are the moth’s larval stage, with a segmented and worm-like body.